-Hacking into the Manufacturing Industry
+Hacking Into The Manufacturing Industry

-Originally hackers have been known as pranksters, infiltrating companies and the public services with harmless messages or stunts.
+Also, hackers have been known as pranksters, infiltrating companies and the public services with harmless messages or stunts.
 As years have passed this has reversed, with companies employing ethical hackers to test and safeguard their systems.
 Whilst originally hackers have been known as harmless disrupters, choosing to embarrass badly behaving companies or to enter and leave a network undamaged, increasingly this in not the case.